 Yesterday morning we shot out early in order to beat the ferry traffic.
 Did we mention that ferries suck?
-Unless you want to go over to the other side, of course, in which case they’re not too bad.
+Unless you want to go over to the other side, of course, in which case they’re quite helpful.
 Passing under the famous Mackinaw Bridge put us into Lake Michigan.
 At 5 miles, Mighty Mac supposedly is the longest suspension bridge in the Western Hemisphere.
 We can’t confirm that through personal knowledge, of course, but do know it’s pretty hard to get the whole thing in one photo.

 Counting our distant view of Whitefish Bay on Lake Superior from the International Bridge—which obviously shouldn’t really be counted—Lake Michigan is our 4th Great Lake.
 Across the lake we got some morning sun through a porthole window.
 No wind, blue skies.
 Beautiful day for cruising.

-The goal of every Looper is to chase 75 degree highs.
+The goal of every Looper is to chase 75° highs.
 Warm enough to pilot from the flybridge, cool enough to explore outside and to sleep with open hatches and no AC at night.
 The east coast part of the Loop we spent trying to stay one step ahead of the hot stuff.
 With a few big exceptions, we were successful.
 Now we’re trying to stay ahead of the cold stuff.
 Mackinaw City, for example, is getting cooler by the minute.
 If we stay much longer we’ll regret putting the fleece sheets in storage.

 Getting out of these lakes before winter isn’t just a comfort thing.
 We passed over wrecks of a bunch of ships which sank in many cases because of ice or fierce winter gales.
 As one example, the brig Sandusky sank in 1871.
 All 7 aboard died.